rifsxd/pydvpl/README.md

         -i, --ignore: specifies comma-separated file extensions to ignore during compression.
         -v, --verbose: shows verbose information for all processed files.
         -t, --threads: specifies the number of threads to use for processing.
 Default is 1.
+        --version: check version info/update and meta info.
+        --upgrade: update to the latest version.

     • mode can be one of the following: